 SmartMax My First Animal Train:

-I have known about this adorable brand for a while now but we don’t own anything from them–I love the idea of their “snugglers” which are part stuffed animal, part blanket–the perfect thing to provide comfort to any little kid.
+I have known about this adorable brand for a while now but we don’t own anything from them–I love the idea of their “snugglers” which are part plush toys part blankets–the perfect thing to provide comfort to any little kid.
 This sloth comes with books that help children adapt to routines!
-(Another item on June’s personal Christmas list!)
+(Another item on June’s personal Christmas list and birthday gift list!)

 Decorate and Personalize a Cardboard Fort: